Zubayr ibn al-Awwam: Conversion to Islam

 Zubayr is said to have entered Islam at the age of 16.
 He was one of the first men to accept Islam under the influence of Abu Bakr, and is said to have been the fourth or fifth adult male convert.

 Zubayr was one of the first fifteen emigrants to Abyssinia in 615, until he returned there in 616.
 During his stay in Abyssinia, a rebellion against Najashi, king of Aksum and benefactor of the Muslim emigrants, broke out.
 Najashi met the rebels in battle on the banks of the Nile.
 The Muslims were greatly worried and decided to send Zubayr to seek news from Najashi.
 By using an inflated waterskin, he swam down the Nile river until he reached the point where the battle was raging.
 He watched until Najashi had defeated the rebels and then swam back to the Muslims to report the victory.
 However, another version recorded Zubayr as crossing the Red Sea from the coast of the Arabian Peninsula.

 Zubayr was among those who returned to Mecca in 619 when he heard that the Meccans had converted to Islam.
 However, as they approached Mecca, they learned that the report was false, and they had to enter the town under the protection of a citizen or by stealth.
-While he stayed with early converts of Islam in Mecca, Zubayr was given a shared responsibility as a hafiz, someone who memorized every verse of the Quran, along with Abu Bakr, Abdur Rahman ibn Auf, Talha and Sa'd ibn Abi Waqqas.
+While he stayed with early converts of Islam in Mecca, Zubayr was given a shared responsibility as a hafiz, someone who memorized every verse of the Quran, along with Abu Bakr, Abd al-Rahman ibn Awf, Talha and Sa'd ibn Abi Waqqas.
 Zubayr joined the general emigration to Medina in 622.
 At first he lodged with Al-Mundhir ibn Muhammad.
-It is disputed who became Zubayr's sworn brother, as various traditions name different people, including Abdullah ibn Mas'ud, Talhah, Ka'b ibn Malik, or Salama ibn Salama.
+It is disputed who became Zubayr's sworn brother, as various traditions name different people, including Abd Allah ibn Mas'ud, Talha, Ka'b ibn Malik, or Salama ibn Salama.
 As a shrewd merchant, Zubayr diverted his trading business route from Mecca to Medina at the beginning of the emigration.